kr-g/tetris-rs/README.md

 # how it works

+basic idea is that the rust code acts as backend and javascript plus html as frontend. the backend sends strings as response to the frontend.

 the main rust code is under the src folder. the www folder contains the html and javascript (and plumbing code required for wasm-bindgen).

 # how to deploy